liubenyuan/vispy-tutorial/gloo/02-shaders.md

  - GLSL is 100% type safe.
 You are not allowed to assign an integer to a float without casting **(by constructor)**:
 ```
-float my_float = 1;         // Wont Work! 1 Is An Integer!
+float my_float = 1;         // Wont Work!
+1 Is An Integer!
 float my_new_float = 1.0;   // Will Work!
 ```